2023 Rwanda Delegation: Anne-Sophie Hellman

 Day 5

 Today we experienced a day in the life of a rural Rwandan household through Azizi Life.
 We were welcomed by a group of women with a ribbon-cutting ceremony and purple flower petals.
 We entered one of the women’s homes and sat in her living room.
 They prayed for us and introduced themselves.
 In turn, we each introduced ourselves to them.
 They gave us skirts and scarves to wear while we worked.
-My fabric matched—a pink background with burgundy flowers and yellow pistils.
+My fabric matched — a pink background with burgundy flowers and yellow pistils.
 Then we went outside to where the women were preparing food.
 I picked up a sweet potato and a knife and attempted to peel it.
 One of the women stopped me to show me the right way to peel it, and then I got the hang of it.
 I had difficulty chopping the spinach with a knife against a wooden spoon.
 Afterward, we each picked up a plastic jug to fetch water with.
 In middle school, I was required to read “A Long Walk to Water” by Linda Sue Park and I never forgot it.
 A decade later, I am embarking on a long walk (around thirty minutes both ways) to fetch water.
-We walked downhill and sang songs as a group—watching where we stepped so we didn't trip—until we arrived at the field where the water hole was located.
+We walked downhill and sang songs as a group — watching where we stepped so we didn't trip — until we arrived at the field where the water hole was located.
 The view of the field from the path was breathtaking and I saw many people working.
 The water hole was a single pipe with clear-looking water flowing from it into a murky puddle.
 A mother and her children were fetching water first.
-One of her children was filling their rainboots with the murky water and I noticed a dead mouse floating nearby.
 When it was my turn, I bent down to fill my jug with the running water and then I screwed the lid back on.
 The jug became quite heavy.
-At one point, a cow appeared and began drinking water from the puddle.
 The walk back to the house was challenging.
-I was sweating and out of breath as I climbed uphill—alternating arm positions while carrying my water jug.
+I was sweating and out of breath as I climbed uphill — alternating arm positions while carrying my water jug.
 Rachel had a good idea to balance the jug on her shoulders, so I did the same.
 Halfway back to the house, we took a short break to drink our own water and rest.
 When we resumed, I kept wanting to stop, but I focused on putting one foot in front of the other.
 I was the fourth delegate to reach the house.
-Although the endorphins from the trek felt good and the exercise was well-needed, I have a newfound appreciation for my faucet and clean water at home…It is not enough to read about it—I believe every person with clean, running water in the United States should experience fetching water from a far distance to truly understand the privilege of it.
+Although the endorphins from the trek felt good and the exercise was well-needed, I have a newfound appreciation for my faucet and clean water at home…It is not enough to read about it — I believe every person with clean, running water in the United States should experience fetching water from a far distance to truly understand the privilege of it.
 Water is a human right, but sadly there are obstacles everywhere in the world, even in some regions of the U.S. After a short rest, we each selected a hoe to cultivate the host’s garden.
 We dug out most, if not all, the weeds in her garden.
 I lost my energy during this activity.
 My legs are a lot stronger than my arms.
 Lunch was delicious!
 It was sweet potato, beans with spinach, and avocado.
 I went back for seconds.
 During our stay, we danced with the group of women, and at the end we participated in crafts.
 I weaved two different colors of straw together to create a bracelet that I placed in a pile of bracelets when I was finished.
 Before we left, the women asked us to sing for them and we decided to chant the Buffalo Bills anthem.
 Lastly, we drove to the Azizi Life store and I bought a small, glass cube of honey to bring back for my mom.

 6/22/2023